keep it raw and real

 FOCUS ON THE FOOD

 Focus on high quality, nutrient dense raw, living foods.
-Yes, nutrients are more important than calories, but when you eat raw you need to make sure you achieve a certain about of calories to sustain yourself on this diet.
-I recommend using the app Chronometer to track both calories and nutrients to make sure you are getting in enough.
+Yes, nutrients are more important than calories, but when you eat raw you need to make sure you achieve a certain about of calories to sustain yourself throughout the day.
+I recommend learning how many calories are in each of the foods you consume by either using Google or the app Chronometer to track both calories and nutrients to make sure you are getting in enough.
 The average woman who is moderately active needs to eat a minimum of 2,000 calories per day and the average man who is moderately active needs a minimum of 2,600 calories per day.
 Specific calorie needs are based on age and activity level so these numbers are simply a baseline to shoot for to maintain your health and your weight.
 Restricting your calories to lose weight has been shown to be unsustainable long term which is why we still have a billion dollar diet and weight loss industry.
-Source the highest quality foods you can find and purchase them in bulk at farmers markets, wholesalers, Asian markets, etc. It’s best to keep a food diary and track it on chronometer to make sure you are eating enough.
+Source the highest quality foods you can find and purchase them in bulk at farmers markets, wholesalers, Asian markets, etc. If you are changing your diet, it’s best to keep a food diary and track it to make sure you are eating enough.
 Write everything down so you can assess what really works for you and what foods make you feel your best.
+Change isn’t easy but it can certainly be worth it.

 Get creative in the kitchen